-- Formal guidelines for theme-specific workgroups and Internet portals were adopted to provide greater consistency between the My Water Quality portals and to aid the workgroups in becoming successful Monitoring Council partners in the effort to accurately portray the best available information on water quality and the health of our aquatic ecosystems. - The California Environmental Data Exchange Network (CEDEN) was publicly launched to provide a mechanism for bringing monitoring data together from a wide variety of sources.
-While initially focusing on State and Regional Water Board data sources, CEDEN will soon provide access to data from citizen and regional monitoring efforts and the federal Water Quality Exchange (WQX) network and will serve these data to the public throuh the My Water Quality portals. - Staff to Senator Kehoe, author of CA SB 1070, was briefed on the Monitoring Council's • strategy, which was received with enthusiastic support.
-The Senator's staff is pleased with the progress to implement the legislation, which has been made in such a short amount of time and with limited resources. - Greater publicity for the Monitoring Council's work and its Internet portals was achieved through well received presentations at the 2010 National Water Quality Monitoring Conference in Denver, the California and the World Ocean Conference 2010 in San Francisco, and the 17th Annual California Aquatic Bioassessment Workgroup meeting at UC Davis and through the addition of the My Water Quality button to many Cal/EPA, Natural Resources Agency, and non-governmental organization websites.
-Senator Kehoe has also placed the button to her legislative website.
+- Staff to Senator Kehoe, author of CA SB 1070, was briefed on the Monitoring Council's strategy, which was received with enthusiastic support.
+The Senator's staff is pleased with the progress to implement the legislation, which has been made in such a short amount of time and with limited resources. - Greater publicity for the Monitoring Council's work and its internet portals was achieved through well received presentations at the 2010 National Water Quality Monitoring Conference in Denver, the California and the World Ocean Conference 2010 in San Francisco, and the 17th Annual California Aquatic Bioassessment Workgroup meeting at UC Davis and through the addition of the My Water Quality button to many Cal/EPA, Natural Resources Agency (e.g., Department of Water Resources), and nongovernmental organization websites.
+Senator Kehoe has also added the button to her legislative website.